Can you claim points for your work experience?

 - in an area of absolute skill shortage - 10 to 15 points

-Find out how your salary level will affect your points.
+Find out how your remuneration will affect your points.

 Go back to our Quick Self-Check Guide.

 Read more about becoming a New Zealand resident through the Skilled Migrant Category:

 - How many points will you need to have a realistic chance?